 I can almost taste the pies and tarts as I walk between the blush of red and gold leaves.
 But low, grey skies signal rain, rushing me inside.
-Cozying up next to the glow of the fireplace, a tiny star, casting warmth and shadows across the room, my mind wanders to menu planning and Thanksgiving.
+Cozying up next to the glow of the fireplace, my mind wanders to menu planning and Thanksgiving.
 Oh, how I love Thanksgiving – a holiday where we can celebrate and reflect upon the simple things that make our ordinary lives shine.
-Not to mention share an amazing meal around a common table.

 But for me, it’s not about the stuffing, or the mashed potatoes or the cranberry sauce.
 It’s not about the green bean casserole or the oven roasted veggies (although, I really do love pan-roasted Brussels sprouts) or even the bubbly cocktails that liven up our table.
 For me, Thanksgiving is all about incredible desserts.
 After all, a feast this big deserves an impressive finale.
 Just like this rustic apple galette.